Critical-Infrastructure-Systems-Lab/manual/docs/writing-reviewing.md

 ---
-layout: dark
+layout: page
-title: Writing & Reviewing
+title: Writing
+description: >
+  Resources on how to write and review your first paper.
+hide_description: true
+sitemap: false
+permalink: /docs/
 ---

 # Writing